OpenEvalProject/evals/manuscripts/elife-28662/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/28662/elife-28662-fig2-v2.jpg)

 **Figure 2.:** (a) Current source density (CSD) analysis of the cortical field potential response to optogenetic stimulation, in naïve (top) and stroke mice (bottom).
 Warm colours (yellow and red) represent current sinks and cool colours (dark and light blue) represent current sources.
 Blue bars represent the light pulse.
 Roman numerals indicate cortical layers. (b) Multi Unit Activity (MUA) triggered by single-pulse stimulation across all cortical layers in the target hemisphere in sham (top) and stroke (bottom) mice.
 Please note the lower MUA values in infragranular layers of stroke animals with respect to controls. (c) Representative Field Potential (FP) response recorded in layer V of the ipsilesional (Red) and contralesional cortex (Blue) of a stroke animal after transcallosal stimulation.
 The field response in a control, naïve animal (Black trace) is reported for comparison. (d, e) Amplitude of the first negative (d) and late positive component (e) of the FP recorded in the healthy hemisphere (Healty) after stimulation of the stroke side and vice versa (Sham/Lesioned).
 Note the robust asymmetry in interhemispheric communication in stroke mice.
-Paired T test, *p<0.05; **p<0.01.10.7554/eLife.28662.007Figure 2—source data 1.Figure 2.
+Paired T test, *p<0.05; **p<0.01.

 The current sinks were consistently dampened in the RFA of ischemic animals at 30 days (Figure 2a), in keeping with reduced response of recorded neurons to direct transcallosal excitation from the contralesional to the stroke side.
 To strengthen this conclusion we quantified MUA activity in RFA of healthy and stroke animals following stimulation of the contralateral homotopic area.
 The analysis revealed robust stimulus-evoked response at a depth corresponding mainly to cortical layer V in control mice (Figure 2b, top).
 This activity was substantially reduced in stroke mice (Figure 2b, bottom).